 What is Xbox Game Pass Ultimate?

-There are technically two Xbox Game Pass services included with Ultimate, one for console and one for PC.
+Technically, two Xbox Game Pass services are included with Ultimate, one for console and one for PC.
 You can subscribe to each individually, but each one is only $5 cheaper than Xbox Game Pass Ultimate.
-That means that it’s cheaper to subscribe to Ultimate than the other two individually, even if you wouldn’t use any of the other perks.
+That means it’s cheaper to subscribe to Ultimate than the other two separately, even if you wouldn’t use any of the other perks.

 - Xbox Game Pass: More than 100 games to download and install on your Xbox One, Series S, or Series X.